th7/FtcRobotController/terms.md

 <details>
 <summary>access modifier</summary>

-An access modifier describes where a class or method can be used by other code.
+An access modifier describes where a class, method, or field can be used by other code.
 Most commonly, this will be `private` or `public`.
 A `private` method can only be called from within the class that defines the method.
 A `public` method can be called from outside the class.
 </details>